regina-normal/regina/packaging/readmes/README-macosx-fink.txt

    Users of the Fink unstable branch can skip this step, since Regina is now included in the Fink distribution.
-Please note though that new versions of Regina might not appear in the Fink archive until a few weeks after their release.
+Please note though that new versions of Regina might not appear in the Fink archive until several weeks after their release.

 You can now build and install Regina as you would any other Fink package: